 - Private address space and Network address translation (NAT) could be used instead of IPv6

 - But NAT has many serious issues:

 - Breaks the end-to-end model of IP

+- Breaks end-to-end network security

+- Serious consequences for Lawful Intercept

+- Non-NAT friendly applications means NAT has to be upgraded

+- Some applications don't work through NATs

 - Layered NAT devices

 - Mandates that the network keeps the state of the connections

-- How to scale NAT performance for large networks?
+- How to scale NAT performance for large networks??

-- Makes fast rerouting difficult
+- Makes fast rerouting and multihoming difficult

-- Service provision inhibited
+- How to offer content from behind a NAT?